-During the Winter gardener Cary George again worked with the Parks systems wood duck boxes with the number now maintained by Parks employees at 73.
+During the winter Gardener Cary George again worked building and maintaining the Parks systems wood duck boxes with the number now maintained by Park employees at 73.

-Following the approval vote of the Park Board in December 1993 to enclose an additional acre of prairie within the Garden, Able Fence Company removed the old superfluous fence between the woodland and the prairie and recycled it to enclose the new area, which increased the Garden’s prairie size by 20%.
-Cary George wrote in The Fringed Gentian™:
+Following the approval vote of the Minneapolis Park and Recreation Board (The Park Board) in December 1993 to enclose an additional acre of prairie within the Garden, Able Fence Company removed the remaining old superfluous fence between the woodland and the prairie and recycled it to enclose the new area, which increased the Garden’s prairie size by 20%.
+Cary George wrote in The Fringed Gentian™ (Vol. 42, No. 1):

 The background for this project is explained by Friends Board Member Elaine Christenson who worked with Cary on the project:

-Friends board members Rick Bartholomew and Kathy Stennes met with Assistant Park Superintendent Al Wittman on Feb.
-11 to review the Park Board’s recommendations on making the Garden compliant with the Americans for Disabilities Act.
+Friends board members Rick Bartholomew and Kathy Stennes met with Assistant Park Superintendent Al Wittman on February 11 to review the Park Board’s recommendations on making the Garden compliant with the Americans with Disabilities Act (ADA).

-It was the Friends' concern that proposed modifications will destroy the character and experience of this historic landscape.
-The proposal includes adding handrails on steep slopes, reducing the slope of the trails, replacing the trail surface with something slip-resistant and adding signage.
-The intent of the Garden, established in 1907, is that "wildness be the sole aim and that all artificial appearances be avoided."
+It was the Friends' concern that proposed modifications would destroy the character and experience of this historic landscape.
+The proposal included adding handrails on steep slopes, reducing the slope of the trails, replacing the trail surface with something slip-resistant and adding signage.
+The intent of the Garden, established in 1907, was that "wildness be the sole aim and that all artificial appearances be avoided."
 The Minnesota State Historical Society may be willing to advise the Park Board as to their concerns, but it will be up to the Park Board to make a final determination.

 On January 17 Allan G. Odell passed away.
 He was the son of Friends founder Clinton Odell and a long-time member and supporter of the Friends.
 His sister Moana Odell Beim was Friends President 1975-76.

 The Garden opened on time on April 1 as all the snow had melted by mid-March.
-In the Spring issue of the Friends’ Newsletter, The Fringed Gentian™, Gardener Cary George listed the 14 plants in the Garden that were on the Minnesota Department of Natural Resources (DNR) list of endangered, threatened, or special concern species.
+In the spring issue of The Fringed Gentian™, (Vol. 42 No.1) Cary George listed the 14 plants in the Garden that were on the Minnesota Department of Natural Resources (DNR) list of endangered, threatened, or special concern species.
 [Link on the name goes to a full information sheet with photos]

-By the mid-2000’s Lance Leaved-violet, Kitten-tails and Marginal Fern would disappear.
+By the mid-2000’s Lance Leaved-violet and Kitten-tails would disappear.

 The Friends of the Wild Flower Garden held their annual meeting on Saturday May 21, at the Martha Crone Shelter in the Garden with 30 in attendance including former Friends President and Eloise Butler Wildflower Gardener Ken Avery.

-Directors elected were: Rick Bartholomew, Harriet Betzold, Elizabeth Carr , Mel Duoos, Marguerite Harbison (new), Vi Labelle (new), Jack Lynch (new), Gloria Miller, Lynn Ogren (new), Steve & Sally Pundt (new), Shirley & Jack Schultz, Kathryn Stennes, Lola Wheeler (new), Kathleen Wolgamott.
+Directors elected were: Rick Bartholomew, Harriet Betzold, Elizabeth Carr , Mel Duoos, Marguerite Harbison (new), Vi Labelle (new), Jack Lynch (new), Gloria Miller, Lynn Ogren (new), Steve & Sally Pundt (new), Shirley & Jack Schultz, Kathryn Stennes, Lola Wheeler (new), Kathleen Wolgamott, Cary George ex-officio.

-Ken Avery left the board this year after being on the Board since he became Gardener in 1959.
+Ken Avery left the board this year after being on the Board since 1991 and prior to that, from 1961 to 1986.